 Are parabens necessary in baby shampoo?

-Do parabens cause cancer or hormone problems in babies?
+Do parabens cause cancer or hormone issues in babies?

 Often yes, but verify full labels for sulfates or fragrances.
-EWG low-hazard products reduce overall risks best.1 2 4
+EWG low-hazard products balance preservation and gentleness best.1 4

 Not sure about an ingredient?